banny99/School-forum/README.md

 - [ ]  As a user, I want to search through posts and answers, in order to find something specific that I'm looking for.
 - [ ]  As a user, I want to sort my search results, based on different criteria (subforum, time, upvotes, etc.) , in order to have a narrower pool of results.
 - [ ]  As a user, I would like to log in for the purpose of accessing the application.
+- [ ]  As a user, I want to be able to report posts or comments, if I find them in violation of the posting rules.

 ### Medium